DerwenAI/bwyd/BWYD.md

   - technique
   - tool

-## Constructs

-  - craft: **Ratio** (dimensionless, abstract types, unpopulated frames): the _truth_ of cooking, all that is unchanging, fixed, elemental

-  - art: **Closure** (process, based on Ratios, one step in cooking, with yields; generators): specifying the substitutions (parameterizations), and behaving like one step in a Petri net with pre/post conditions

-  - experience: **Observable** (end consumer of a chain of parameterized Closure objects) describes on instance and its observed experiences

 within Closure implies "ADD TO FOCUS MENTIONED MOST RECENTLY"

 within Closure implies "USE TOOL MENTIONED MOST RECENTLY"

-> "Everything said is said by an observer." – Maturana and Varela, _Autopoiesis_

 Then a LLM renders the text for a parameterized recipe.

-Observable objects annotate (photos, notes) one experienced instance for a recipe.

 ---